Children's Spiritual Formation on Sunday Mornings

 Children are invited to participate in all parts of the 11:15 am worship service, including a special Time With Children designed just for them.
 This is often a Story Sermon given by a member of the congregation or the pastor.
 Sometimes it is more dramatic such as a “Walk to Emmaus” or the Christmas Pageant, other times it is a quieter time for reflection and prayer.
 These messages are tied to the preaching theme for the year and intended to introduce the same topics in a way that makes them more accessible for children.
 We continue to explore ways to help our children become comfortable in worship and feel welcome in our sacred space.

 Our congregation generally celebrates communion once a month.
 We welcome children to participate in this important part of our community life of faith.

-Many of Covenant’s children are members of the Choristers children’s choir.
+Many of Covenant’s children are members of the Choristers, the children’s choir.
 Choir Director and Organist Barbara Anderson works with the children to develop their voices and teach them the music they sing which adds so much to our worship services.
 The children learn the basics of singing as well as gain self confidence from performing together in front of the congregation.
 Some children are willing to try a solo.